Program notes

 From the perspective of a social-aesthetic experiment, this work researches three different aspects.
 First, we want to know if the same cooperative patterns are repeating in the different realizations of the work, or if, in each realization, the evaluation of the attendees is completely different.

-Second, we want to know if participation via the evaluation itself generates a new way of listening and engagement in the listening of the work.
+Second, we want to know whether participation through the evaluation itself generates a new way of listening and engagement with the work.
 Do we listen in the same way when we are creating the work by changing the work by its very own evaluation?
 How does participation in the real-time evaluation of the work influence listening to the work?

 Third, is there something like a collective listening embodiment?
 Can we say that the attendees work as a collective embodied sensory system, or do they act individually?

 The form and narrative of the work is the history of its evaluation.
-The formal development of the materials is not given a priori; it depends on the real-time evaluation of the attendees.
+The formal development of the materials is not determined a priori; it depends on real-time evaluation by attendees.
 The work is conceived as a loop between the generative system and the attendees.

 Fig. 1.
 This is the web application that the attending public will use to evaluate the work.